Time complexity: Complexity classes

 P is the smallest time-complexity class on a deterministic machine which is robust in terms of machine model changes.
 (For example, a change from a single-tape Turing machine to a multi-tape machine can lead to a quadratic speedup, but any algorithm that runs in polynomial time under one model also does so on the other.)
 Any given abstract machine will have a complexity class corresponding to the problems which can be solved in polynomial time on that machine.

 Superpolynomial time

-An algorithm is defined to take superpolynomial time if T(n) is not bounded above by any polynomial.
-Using little omega notation, it is ω(nc) time for all constants c, where n is the input parameter, typically the number of bits in the input.
+An algorithm is defined to take superpolynomial time if T(n) is not bounded above by any polynomial; that is, if $T(n)\not\in O(n^c)$ for every positive integer c.